Who this guide is for

 This matters enormously in academic contexts where you're already asking students to juggle multiple platforms.
 Adding another signup barrier means lower response rates and biased data (only the most motivated students respond).

-Ad-Free Experience on Free Tier
+Focused Experience on the Free Tier

 Calendar-Style Time Selection